CSE512-16S/a3-arushi3/README.md

 <img src="lib/screencapture.PNG" width="500" height="600">

+## Running the visualization
+You can access the final visualization [here](http://cse512-16s.github.io/a3-arushi3/)

 ## Data Domain
   This data come from a protein simulation - 4 LK-alpha 14 proteins (shown below) in water (not shown).
 The size of the proteins (radius of gyration), inter-protein distances, energy and other association parameters have been tracked during the simulation.
 This data usually fluctuates (a lot) within a range and occasionally jumps to a new state or value.
 Fluctuations capture the stability of the system and jumps are important to track rare-events in the simulations.
   <img src="lib/protein_image.png" width="500" height="500">